-If you’re getting ready to take the next step in your home buying journey, it’s a good idea to chat to a Home Finance Manager about your situation and the ins and outs of your borrowing power.
+If you’re getting ready to take the next step in your home buying journey, it’s a good idea to chat to a Home Lending Specialist about your situation and the ins and outs of your borrowing power.
 They can help you build up a detailed picture of your financial situation and make sure you’re getting an accurate view of how much we could lend you.

 In the meantime, here are some common factors that can influence the amount you could borrow.

 This is an obvious one, but having a healthy deposit saved up could help you borrow more.

 Generally, you’ll need a deposit of 20% of the property value.
 If your deposit is less than 20%, you may need to pay Lenders’ Mortgage Insurance (LMI).

 Find out more about how much you need for a deposit.

 A limit is the maximum amount you can spend on a credit card or store card.
 Even if you’re not using your full limit (or limits, if you have multiple cards) having a high total credit limit can work against your borrowing capacity, as it can be viewed as a potential debt.